-William Shakespeare is arguably England’s most famous poet, playwright, and actor, and was born in 1564 in Stratford-upon-Avon.
+William Shakespeare is arguably England’s most famous poet, playwright, and actor.
+He was born in 1564 in Stratford-upon-Avon.

-Here we look at his life through buildings, most of them still standing today:
+Here we look at his life through buildings, most of which are still standing today.

 Although we’re not sure of the exact date, this is believed to be the house in which William Shakespeare was born in 1564.
-His father John lived and worked here from 1551, and was joined by Mary Arden on their marriage in 1557.
+His father John lived and worked here from 1551, and Mary Arden joined him on their marriage in 1557.

-They had eight children of which William was the third.
-William inherited the house, as the eldest surviving child, on John’s death in 1601.
+They had eight children, of which William was the third.
+As the eldest surviving child, William inherited the house on John’s death in 1601.

-William leased part of the property and it became an inn called the Maidenhead (and later the Swan and Maidenhead) until 1847, when it was bought by the Shakespeare Birthplace Trust.
+William leased part of the property and it became an inn called the Maidenhead (and later the Swan and Maidenhead) until 1847 when the Shakespeare Birthplace Trust bought it.
 The house had been a tourist attraction since the 1740s.

-Although there is no record of his attendance, it is likely that Shakespeare would have gone to this grammar school due to his father’s position as Mayor of Stratford, and its location – a short walk from his home.
+Although there is no record of his attendance, it is likely that Shakespeare would have gone to the King Edward VI Grammar School due to its location (a short walk from his home) and his father’s position as Mayor of Stratford.

 The Guild of the Holy Cross established this school to teach the Guild members’ sons in 1295.
 It was refounded as The King’s New School by Edward VI in 1547.
 The school’s gruelling curriculum included Latin; studying classical writers such as Ovid and Virgil, and drama.